jooapa/jammer/README.md

 jammer https://www.youtube.com/watch?v=4zjFDTIROhQ
 ```

-You can also use `-d` flag that will add logs to to local jammer folder.
+You can also use `-d` flag that will add logs to current folder.

 ### Build/Run yourself